 Yana Skakun

-Cambridge is one of the finest wedding cities in England — ancient colleges, riverside punts, manicured gardens, and light that photographers dream about.
-If you're planning a Cambridge wedding, here's how to make the most of it photographically.
+Cambridge is one of the finest wedding cities in England — ancient colleges, riverside punts, manicured gardens, and light that photographers genuinely dream about.
+If you are planning a Cambridge wedding, the city gives you an extraordinary amount to work with photographically, but making the most of it takes some planning.
+Here is how I think about a Cambridge wedding day, having photographed a good number of them across the city's colleges, gardens, and riverside.

-Very few cities in the world offer what Cambridge does: medieval architecture metres from open green meadows, willow-framed rivers, and college cloisters that date back to the 13th century.
-The concentration of extraordinary architectural backdrops within walking distance of each other is genuinely unusual.
-On a single wedding day, you can move from King's College chapel to the Backs riverside to Grantchester Meadows — each completely different, all within 15 minutes.
+Very few cities in the world offer what Cambridge does: medieval architecture standing metres from open green meadows, willow-framed rivers, and college cloisters that date back to the thirteenth century, all within a genuinely compact area.
+The concentration of extraordinary architectural backdrops within walking distance of each other is unusual even among England's historic cities.
+On a single wedding day, it is entirely realistic to move from King's College chapel to the Backs riverside to Grantchester Meadows — each setting completely different in character, all within about fifteen minutes of each other.

-Cambridge's college venues are the obvious first choice — King's College, Jesus College, Emmanuel College, and Trinity Hall all host weddings with spectacular photography potential.
-The key questions are: does the venue allow photography in the college grounds, and at what times?
-Many colleges restrict photography during term time or limit access to specific areas.
-Your photographer needs to know the rules.
+Cambridge's college venues are the obvious first choice for many couples — King's College, Jesus College, Emmanuel College, and Trinity Hall all host weddings with genuinely spectacular photography potential.
+The key questions to ask early are whether the venue allows photography across the college grounds, and at what times.
+Many colleges restrict photography during term time or limit access to specific areas of the site, and your photographer needs to know these rules in advance rather than discovering them on the day.

-Outside the colleges, Chilford Hall vineyard in south Cambridgeshire offers completely different scenery — rolling vineyard views, long light, and a contemporary feel.
-The Granary Estates near Cambridge combines barn reception with open farmland.
-And for registry office weddings, Cambridge Register Office on Shire Hall Road is flanked by Castle Mound — a genuinely lovely outdoor backdrop for post-ceremony portraits.
+Outside the colleges, Chilford Hall vineyard in south Cambridgeshire offers completely different scenery — rolling vineyard views, long open light, and a more contemporary feel than the historic centre.
+The Granary Estates near Cambridge combines a barn reception with open farmland for a rustic, spacious alternative.
+For registry office weddings, Cambridge Register Office on Shire Hall Road sits flanked by Castle Mound, which gives a genuinely lovely outdoor backdrop for portraits straight after the ceremony without needing to travel anywhere else at all.

-The Backs — the meadows and river frontage behind the Colleges — are the most requested portrait location in the city, and for good reason: weeping willows over the Cam, college buildings framed by mature trees, punts gliding past.
-The challenge is that the Backs are public and can be busy, particularly on summer weekends.
-Your photographer should know the less-photographed spots and be flexible about timing.
+The Backs — the meadows and river frontage behind the Colleges — are the most requested portrait location in the city, and for good reason: weeping willows trailing over the Cam, college buildings framed by mature trees, punts gliding past in the background.
+The challenge is that the Backs are public land and can be genuinely busy, particularly on summer weekends when tourist numbers peak.
+A photographer who knows the area well should know the less-photographed corners and be flexible about timing to work around the crowds rather than through them.

-Equally beautiful but quieter: the Botanic Garden (ticketed, but extraordinary for colour at any time of year), Grantchester Meadows (a 20-minute walk or punt from the city, genuinely pastoral), and the grounds of Ely Cathedral if you're willing to travel 15 miles north for cathedral-scale drama.
+Equally beautiful but generally quieter options include the Botanic Garden, which is ticketed but extraordinary for colour at almost any time of year, Grantchester Meadows, a twenty-minute walk or punt from the city centre and genuinely pastoral in feel, and the grounds of Ely Cathedral if you are willing to travel around fifteen miles north for a setting with real cathedral-scale drama.
+I often suggest one of these quieter alternatives for couples who want more relaxed, unhurried portrait time without an audience.

-Cambridge is a tourist city, particularly in summer.
-Popular locations like King's Parade, the Bridge of Sighs, and the main Backs path will have crowds.
-Your photographer need strategies: early morning shoots before the tourists arrive, lesser-known angles that avoid the crowds, and flexibility about timing within the day.
+Cambridge is a genuine tourist city, particularly through the summer months.
+Popular locations like King's Parade, the Bridge of Sighs, and the main path along the Backs will have crowds for a large part of the day.
+Your photographer needs real strategies for this: early morning shoots before the tourist coaches arrive, lesser-known angles that avoid the busiest sightlines, and enough flexibility about timing within the day to move a portrait session earlier or later if a particular spot is simply too crowded to work cleanly.

-College photography permissions vary by college, by term, and by season.
-Some require permits purchased in advance; others restrict access during May Week or Graduation in June.
-If your venue and portrait locations are college grounds, confirm permissions well in advance and brief your photographer accordingly.
+College photography permissions also vary by college, by term, and by season in ways that are easy to underestimate.
+Some colleges require permits purchased well in advance; others restrict access entirely during May Week or Graduation in June, which can catch couples out if they assumed their venue's grounds would simply be available.
+If your venue or your chosen portrait locations sit on college grounds, confirming permissions early and briefing your photographer accordingly avoids any unwelcome surprises on the day itself.

 Yana Skakun